ssbcb/Linux-for-biologists-workshop/Introduction-to-linux-101/Introduction-to-linux-101.md

 ## b.
 Acess Linux (MacOS, windows (ubuntu, wsl and virtual machine)
 To access the command line in Linux, you will need to open a terminal window. can usually be done by pressing Ctrl+Alt+T or by searching for "terminal" in the start menu or application launcher.
 Once you have a terminal window open, you can enter commands by typing them in and pressing Enter.
-Some basic commands you might use include:
--	```ls ```: list the contents of a directory
--	```cd```: change the current directory

 ## c.
 The Shell: